David Johnson Player Prop Bets for NFL Week 6 | Houston vs. Indianapolis 10/17/2021

 - Note: Johnson's stats vs. Colts date back to 2016.

-- In terms of defending against the run, the Colts are 14th in the NFL, allowing 108.4 yards per game.
+- Johnson will go up against a Colts squad that allows 108.4 rushing yards per game and is the NFL's 14th-ranked rush defense.

-- The Texans are up against the NFL's top D when it comes to rushing TDs allowed (one this season).
+- The Texans are up against the NFL's top defense when it comes to rushing TDs conceded (one this season).

 Recent Performances

-- In last week's matchup with the Patriots, Johnson rushed for five yards on two carries.
+- Against the Patriots last week, Johnson rushed two times for five yards.

-- He tacked on five receptions for 46 yards in the passing game.

-- Over his last three outings, Johnson has rushed for 37 yards (12.3 per game) on nine carries.
+- Over his last three games, Johnson has run for 37 yards on nine carries (12.3 ypg), with zero touchdowns.

 Johnson's Houston Teammates